Mark Rowley (actor): Early life and career

 Mark Rowley is from Paisley, Scotland.
 His interest in acting grew after attending classes at the PACE Theatre Company in Paisley.
 In 2013, Rowley graduated from the Glasgow based Royal Conservatoire of Scotland.

 From 2013 to 2014 he played Jamie McAllister in River City.
 In 2013, Rowley starred in an episode of Luther alongside Idris Elba, Rowley is purported to be the youngest actor to have played Macbeth, at the age of 25, in the 2018 version directed by Kit Monkman.

 From 2017 to 2022, Rowley played the role of the Irish warrior Finan, Uhtred's sidekick in battle, in the Netflix television medieval drama The Last Kingdom alongside Alexander Dreymon.

 Rowley played a leading role in the 2018 short film Lift Share, which premiered at the Edinburgh International Film Festival in June 2018.

 In 2020, Rowley appeared as Bain in the BBC's The North Water, along with fellow The Last Kingdom actor, Eliza Butterworth.
-He also landed a recurring role as Alexander Stewart in series 2 of Starz historical drama The Spanish Princess about Catherine of Aragon before she married Henry VIII of England.
+He also landed a recurring role as Alexander Stewart in series 2 of Starz historical drama The Spanish Princess about Catherine of Aragon before she married Henry VIII.

 Filming began in January 2022 of Seven Kings Must Die, a feature length film involving the surviving characters from The Last Kingdom, released in 2023.

 In 2022, Rowley joined the cast of the Netflix miniseries The Witcher: Blood Origin, set in a time 1,200 years before The Witcher, and Rowley stars as Prince Alvitirin in a cast which includes Lenny Henry and Michelle Yeoh.
 The miniseries aired on 25 December 2022.